Casper Widell: International career

 A youth international for Sweden, Widell played for and captained the under-16 and under-17 national team.

 Personal life

-He has an older brother, named Melker (born 19 April 2002), who is also a footballer and currently plays for the under-19 side of Malmö FF.
+He has an older brother, named Melker (born 19 April 2002), who is also a footballer and currently plays for Swansea City in the English Championship.

 Their father Mikael played as a goalkeeper in the minor leagues of Swedish football.

-During his time at Helsingborgs, Widell has indicated his coach Olof Mellberg and the team's captain, Andreas Granqvist, as his main mentors: they both were centre-backs themselves, as well as full internationals for the Swedish national team.
+During his time at Helsingborg, Widell has indicated his coach Olof Mellberg and the team's captain, Andreas Granqvist, as his main mentors: they both were centre-backs themselves, as well as full internationals for the Sweden national team.